Medically reviewed by Drugs.com. Last updated on Nov 15, 2020.

 Uses for Orencia

 Abatacept injection is used alone or together with other medicines to treat moderate to severe active rheumatoid arthritis.
 Abatacept helps keep joint damage from getting worse after other medicines have been used and did not work well.

-Abatacept injection is also used alone or together with methotrexate in children 2 years of age and older for moderate to severe juvenile idiopathic arthritis (JIA).
+Abatacept injection is also used alone or together with methotrexate to treat moderate to severe active juvenile idiopathic arthritis (JIA).